 3. It’s a Great Reason To Move To Portugal (Or Brazil)

-Once you know the language, moving to Portugal or Brazil are great options to consider.
+Once you know the language, moving to Portugal or Brazil is are great option to consider.
 Finding a job and integrating into the local community is much easier when you can speak seamlessly with anyone around you.

 Spend a couple of years on Portugal’s beautiful Algarve coast, with the cool Atlantic Ocean and endless surfing opportunities, or fly to Brazil to enjoy the vitality of local culture.